Updated November 2019

 - Tax Benefits: Filing a joint return allows you to claim two personal exemptions on the tax return rather than one exemption allowed as a single individual.
 Additionally, the deduction granted on the tax return is highest for married people filing a joint return.

 - You Could be Vulnerable During Conflict: Conflict and hostility are common following any breakup.
-And as your separation agreement isn’t legally binding it could leave your vulnerable to financial disputes and unexpected losses.
+As your separation agreement isn’t legally binding it could leave your vulnerable to financial disputes and unexpected losses.

 - Remain Financially Attached: Despite no longer being in a relationship, you will still be married and therefore still financially attached.
 If your partner has debts or overdue payments (such as loans or mortgage) you may be liable to pay the fees.